Bedford Community School District

 Bedford Community School District is a rural public school district headquartered in Bedford, Iowa.
 The district operates Bedford Elementary School and Bedford High School.

 It is mostly in Taylor County with portions in Ringgold and Page counties.
 Communities served include Bedford, Blockton, Conway, Gravity, and a portion of New Market.
+It also includes the Athelstan census-designated place.

 On July 1, 2008, the district absorbed portions of the former New Market Community School District.
 When the Clearfield Community School District closed on July 1, 2014, the Bedford district absorbed a portion of it.

 Schools

 The district operates two schools in a single facility in Bedford.